dingo-actual/om/readme.md

 - A `Tensor` sub-sequence of the input
 - A current state token sequence `Tensor`, and
-- An `int` offset, representing the location of the current sub-sequence in the input sequence.

 It will produce two outputs `Tensor`s: